sebrighte/IOS_Shortcuts/README.md

 I created this so it could be used as a standlaone function that could be resued.

-I created this as a module which took an input of a URL (A Name) and produced an IP address as a result
+### Usage: module which took an input of a URL (A Name) and produced an IP address as a result

 e.g. input: "google.com" Output: "142.250.187.238"